juanIgnacioEchaide/swapiservcompo/README.md

 ## NEXT JS SERVER COMPONENT EXAMPLE
+- Retrieving data from Star Wars public API
-- Fetching an API from a RSC and handling pagination from client children components
+- Fetching data from a RSC and handling pagination from client children components
 - Re usage of items list view
 - Data cache managed with node-cache
 - Route handling with app directory